apeng-singlestore/singlestore-sqrl-for-chatgpt/README.md

 4. Select "Develop your own plugin"
 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

 The plugin should now be installed and enabled!
-You can start with a question like "What is on my todo list" and then try adding something to it as well!

-## Getting help

-If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).
+Right now the plugin is capable of understanding and running queries to answer questions.
+Try asking for the table shape, or just asking questions!